BEKtesfish/Pig_Dice_Game/README.md

-# Rules of the agme.
+# Rules of the game.

         Pig Dice Game Rules: